salendron/DoMachine/README.md

 btn4 = Pin(btnPin5, Pin.IN, Pin.PULL_UP)
 ```

-As I said the LEDs will automatically back on after some time.
+As I said the LEDs will automatically turn back on after some time.
 In my setup done To-Dos will come back up again after 4 hours, 60 * 60 * 4, and I'll store that in the waitTime variable.
 The snoozeTime variable holds the seconds that have to pass until the board turns back on after we've pressed the snooze button.
 In my case this will take 12 hours, 60*60*12.

 ```python
 waitTime = 60 * 60 * 4
 snoozeTime = 60 * 60 * 12
 ```

-To remember when each button was pressed for the last time we store this information in 5 variables, 4 todos + the snooze button, and initially set the last time pressed to now - the time it would take to come back on again.
+To remember when each button was pressed for the last time we store this information in 5 variables, 4 To-Dos + the snooze button, and initially set the last time pressed to now - the time it would take to come back on again.
 This way all To-Dos will be available as soon as the board get's turned on.

 ```python
 snoozeLastTimePressed = time.ticks_ms() - (snoozeTime * 1000)